Hobbies and interests

 FinalistBio

 As an Active member of Future Health Professionals (HOSA), National Honor Society (NHS), and the National Society of High School Scholars (NSHSS), I am deeply committed to academic excellence and leadership.
 For the past three years, I have served on the student council, where I've helped shape school initiatives and foster a positive campus environment.
 My passion for teamwork extends beyond the classroom.
 I have played competitive volleyball for six years, played softball for four years, two of which were for a co-op program through a different school, and earned recognition as Queen of the Courts.
 One of my proudest moments was giving Senator Jerry Moran a personal tour of my high school, showcasing our community's achievements.
-Most recently, I was honored to be named a Kansas Governor Scholar, a designation that is a dedication to both academics and service.
+Most recently, I was honored to be named a Kansas Governor Scholar and the Salutatorian of my graduating class, a designation that is a dedication to both academics and service.
 I am excited to bring this same drive and enthusiasm to new opportunities ahead.

 Education